 Sometimes bankruptcy is unavoidable and really the best option.
 Divorce, job loss, and major health issues often contribute to the decision to file for bankruptcy.
-While it may feel like you cannot recover, and you may have many questions about rebuilding your credit after bankruptcy, rebuilding it is possible.
-It just takes patience, time, and commitment.

 What happens to your credit score when you file for bankruptcy: